Wednesday, Feb. 18, 2026

 “Although wildfire smoke is visible from the Westwood campus, this does not necessarily mean there is a threat to campus,” Devine said.
 “The Palisades Fire is currently burning toward Topanga Canyon/Malibu and the National Weather Service is forecasting wildfire smoke to remain over Santa Monica Bay.”

-Gillette is the 2024-2025 metro editor.
-She is also a fourth-year gender studies student minoring in English from Santa Cruz.
+Gillette was the 2024-2025 metro editor.
+She was also a gender studies student minoring in English from Santa Cruz.

-Gillette is the 2024-2025 metro editor.
-She is also a fourth-year gender studies student minoring in English from Santa Cruz.
+Gillette was the 2024-2025 metro editor.
+She was also a gender studies student minoring in English from Santa Cruz.

 COMMENTS